CARTAvis/manual_source/source/image_visualization.rst

   - sigma: full image standard deviation
   - sigma list: [-5, 5, 9, 13, 17]

 CARTA provides three different contour smoothing methods, including no smooth, Gaussian smooth, and block smooth, in the "Configuration" tab.
-The kernel for smoothing is in the number of pixels.
-The default is to apply Gaussian smooth with four pixels as the kernel size.
+The kernel for smoothing is in N by N pixels.
+The default is to apply Gaussian smooth with 4 by 4 pixels as the kernel size.
 Depending on science cases, users may choose different smooth methods and different kernel sizes.

 .. raw:: html